-In early 2014, France had over 20,000 “centenarians” (persons aged 100 or over), most of them women.
+In 2022, France had over 29,350 “centenarians” (persons aged 100 or over), most of them women .
+They could be five times more numerous in 2060.
 Their increasing numbers and the appearance of a new age group, the “super-centenarians,” aged 110 or over, raise once again the question of the limit of human longevity.

 At the end of the eighteenth century, Buffon estimated that a healthy man who had never suffered an accident or illness could live for a hundred years but no longer.
 Centenarians were extremely rare.
 However, thanks to improved living conditions and progress in medicine, a few individuals began to reach the ages of 110 and even 115, and the hypothesized maximum life span was revised to 110 and then to 120 years.
 In 1995, this theoretical limit was pushed even further back when Jeanne Calment a Frenchwoman, celebrated her 120th birthday.
 When she died in 1997 at age 122, she set a new record for human longevity.